hotellistat/amps/README.md

             - containerPort: 80
 ```

-This `yaml` schema can of course also be converted into any other k8s object that wraps a Pod template.
+This `yaml` schema can of course also be converted into any other k8s object that wraps a Pod/Deployment template.

 ## Development

 Developing Batchable is a simple as it gets.
 Follow these steps:

 1. Copy the `.env.template` file and rename it to `.env`
+2. Set the `.env` environment variables to your specification (have a look into [`cmd/batchable/config/config.go`](/cmd/batchable/config/config.go) for further configuration settings)
-2. Launch a local NATS server
+3. Launch a local RabbitMQ server (`docker-compose up rabbitmq`)
+4. Launch the test webserver in the hack folder (`make server`)
 3. Configure the environment variables in the `.env` for your system
 4. Run `make dev`